open-rmf/rmf-cloud-tools/roles/gadget/bridge/example/README.md

 ## Results ( Under default configurations )
 You should be able to access the target device from the RMF network by interacting directly with the pi.
-For example, if your target has a SimpleHttpServer running on port 8000:
+For example, if your target has an ip address of `10.42.0.1` with respect to the bridge, and has a SimpleHttpServer running on port 8000:
 ```
 python3 -m http.server
 ```